pmathiot/NEMOCFG/docs/source/input_eORCA025.rst

 eORCA025.L121_WOA2018_b0.2_c3.0_d1.0_v19812010.4.nc
 ---------------------------------------------------
-* source:
+Source:
    - Open ocean: WOA2018 on period 1981-2010 (see :ref:WOA2018_v19812010.1 for details)
    - Under isf: UKMO eORCA025 JRA simulation bt705 over period (1995-2005)
-* methode:
+Methode:
    - WOA are drowned and interpolated to :ref:`eORCA025.L121_domain_cfg_b0.2_c3.0_d1.0.nc`
    - WOA is only provided for each season, so we build the monthly 3D file with a linear interpolation
    - WOA is only provided monthly data between surface and 1450m depth, we used this data for first 1400m (ie level 89, last level fully included in the monthly data).
-   A linear transition from one to the other data set is done between 1200m and depth of level 90.
+   - A linear transition from one to the other data set is done between 1200m and depth of level 90.
    - UKMO data are downloaded monthly and a climatology is built
    - Merge between the 2 data set is done in the open ocean.
 UKMO data are kept until 10km offshore the Antarctic ice shelves.
 WOA is kept for cell further away than 70 km offshore the Antarctic ice shelves.
 A linear transition in the transition area is applied.
    - A non penetrative convection scheme is applied to avoid static instability
    - A shapiro filter is applied to remove strong gradient (3 passes)
-* compatibility:
+Compatibility:
    - eORCA025.L121_domain_cfg_b0.2_c3.0_d1.0.nc as file is masked.
-* path:
+Path:
    - directory: TOADD
    - file: TOADD